ibm-cloud-docs/Cloudant/api/advanced_replication.md

 All parameters are optional.

-Use the `$job_id` parameter to search for a specific job.
-The `_scheduler/jobs/$job_id` parameter shows the state of a single replication task based on its replication ID.
-Note that the ID must be URL encoded.
-You can also use the following parameters to narrow your search results:
+You can use the following parameters to narrow your search results:

 Name     | Type    | Description                                                          | Default
 ---------|---------|----------------------------------------------------------------------|-------------
 `limit`  | integer | Number of jobs included in the search results.
 Maximum limit is 200. | 25 `skip`   | integer | Number of results to skip before returning search results.           | 0

+### The `/_scheduler/docs/_replicator/$job_id` endpoint

+Use the `$job_id` parameter to search for a specific job.
+The `_scheduler/jobs/$job_id` parameter shows the state of a single replication task based on its replication ID.
+Note that the ID must be URL encoded.

 ## Replication Status